loveslikederpy/elastatripper/README.md

 * and set the patterns for your tripcodes in the patterns.txt file,
 * then just run the tripcode engine's exe from the command line.

-The defaults (no command line options) seems to work fine as a good starting point.
+The defaults (no command line options) seems to work fine as a good starting point for most rigs.
 Tripcodes mined, performance metrics, and output estimates are sent to the console during the tripcode mining operation.

 support issues:
 =============